ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 image-sm: https://c2.staticflickr.com/2/1947/44600161474_721e51a158_o.jpg
 ---

 It was around midnight when I woke up with the sound of susurration.
-With the close eyes, I hoped it to be the sound of the glacial stream flowing nearby.
+Eyes closed, I hoped it to be the glacial stream flowing nearby.
 I was wide awake, when I heard someone beating on the tent nearby.
 There was no doubt that it was snowfall.
 Our plan to cross the Pin Parvati pass tomorrow was in serious jeopardy.

 Since past few years, I had been looking forward to go on Pin Parvati Pass trek.
-In fact, whenever my friends offerred me come along to Kheerganga or Kasol, I had been politely declining by telling them that I'll walk on that path only when I am going for Pin Parvati Pass.
+In fact, whenever my friends offerred me come along to Kheerganga or Kasol, I had been politely declining by telling them that I'll walk on that trail only when I am going for Pin Parvati Pass.
 I've always loved crossing the passes because of the trasitions it offer in terms of the culture and sometimes landscapes.
 It has always felt to me like crossing from one country to another.

-Pin Parvati Pass, is one of those treks in Himalayas which offers a variety in landscapes, chance to witness different cultures and good altitude as well.
-It is supposed to be difficult than any other trek because of the long trail and crevasses near the pass.
+Pin Parvati Pass, is one of those treks in Himalayas which offers a variety in landscapes, chance to witness different cultures and of course a decent enough altitude.
+It is supposed to be difficult than any other normal Hiumalayan trek because of the long trail and crevasses near the pass.
 I had been to Tarsar Marsar Lake just few days ago.
-I had some leaves left and It was apt time for going on such treks.
+I still had some leaves left and it was apt time for going on such a trek.
 It's mid September and trekking season in Himalayas was nearing to an end.
 Very few organizations were running this trek.
-I chose Bikat because I had been to Bali Pass with them before.
+I chose to go with Bikat because I had been to Bali Pass with them before.

 #### Start of the trek